 From A for AGF Videoforschung to Z for zapping, the most important technical terms in video research are explained here.

 ma Radio is an annual survey commissioned by agma on the media usage behaviour of the German-speaking resident population in private households.
-With approx. 65,000 cases, it is the largest representative media study in the Federal Republic of Germany and consequently serves as an external benchmark for many other market media studies.
 Until 2020, the AGF participated in parts of ma Radio with a TV question set.
-Since 2020, the AGF has been collecting the "Potential Study" in collaboration with agof and agma, which together with the AGF's own platform study will form the new external specification "AGF Video Potentials" from 01.01.2022.
+Since 2020, the AGF has been collecting the "Potential Study" in collaboration with agof and agma, which together with the AGF's own platform study forms the new external specification "AGF Video Potentials" since 01.01.2022.

 ma Intermedia is a file of agma in which the data from the media-specific ma survey tranches and the AGF Panel are combined.
 With the introduction of the agma partnership model, it was decided in 1987 to merge the television data with the ma survey every year.
 The data set of ma Intermedia is formed by means of fusions.
 In the ma Intermedia data set, the media of television, magazines, daily newspapers, movie theaters, radio and billboards can be counted on the basis of the advertising medium contact chance.
 The advertising medium contact chance represents the currency convention for intermedia comparison counts adopted by agma.

-Market media analyses are studies that collect information on both consumer behavior and media usage in a single-source survey.
-They allow for direct statements about the purchasing behavior of consumers on the basis of different media genres.
+Market media analyses are studies that collect information on both consumer behaviour and media use in a single-source survey.
+They allow direct statements to be made about the buying behaviour taking into account the media usage behaviour.